 I’m very impressed with this scope, because the material and the build quality are really good.
 It looks even better than the online photos.

 I also like the fact that it features a wide 7.0 inch color display.
-This is great to better analyse your wave signals and navigate through the menus and adjust the settings.
+This is great to better analyse your wave signals, navigate through the menus, and adjust the settings.

 Hantek DSO5102P Features and Specifications

 When it comes to the scope specifications they are fairly good for an entry-level scope.
-It has a 100MHz bandwidth, a sample rate of 1G samples per second, record length up to 40K, and it is dual channel.
+It has a 100MHz bandwidth, a sample rate of 1GSa/s (samples per second), record length up to 40K, and it’s dual channel.

 This scope comes with all the necessary functions that you would expect in an oscilloscope: vertical and horizontal alignment, scale adjustment, trigger and many useful buttons to use other functions.
 The scope is very easy to setup and the menus are intuitive to use, which is perfect for beginners.